Third law of thermodynamics

-The third law of thermodynamics states, regarding the properties of closed systems in thermodynamic equilibrium: This constant value cannot depend on any other parameters characterizing the closed system, such as pressure or applied magnetic field.
-At absolute zero (zero kelvins) the system must be in a state with the minimum possible energy.
+The third law of thermodynamics states that the entropy of a closed system at thermodynamic equilibrium approaches a constant value when its temperature approaches absolute zero.
+This constant value cannot depend on any other parameters characterizing the system, such as pressure or applied magnetic field.
+At absolute zero (zero kelvin) the system must be in a state with the minimum possible energy.

 Entropy is related to the number of accessible microstates, and there is typically one unique state (called the ground state) with minimum energy.
 In such a case, the entropy at absolute zero will be exactly zero.
 If the system does not have a well-defined order (if its order is glassy, for example), then there may remain some finite entropy as the system is brought to very low temperatures, either because the system becomes locked into a configuration with non-minimal energy or because the minimum energy state is non-unique.
 The constant value is called the residual entropy of the system.

-The entropy is essentially a state-function meaning the inherent value of different atoms, molecules, and other configurations of particles including subatomic or atomic material is defined by entropy, which can be discovered near 0 K.
+Formulations

+The third law has many formulations, some more general than others, some equivalent, and some neither more general nor equivalent.

+The Planck statement applies only to perfect crystalline substances:

+That is, $\lim_{T \to 0} S = S_0$, where $S_0$ is a universal constant that applies for all possible crystals, of all possible sizes, in all possible external constraints.
+So it can be taken as zero, giving $\lim_{T \to 0} S = 0$.

-The Nernst–Simon statement of the third law of thermodynamics concerns thermodynamic processes at a fixed, low temperature: Here a condensed system refers to liquids and solids.
+The Nernst statement concerns thermodynamic processes at a fixed, low temperature, for condensed systems, which are liquids and solids:

-A classical formulation by Nernst (actually a consequence of the Third Law) is:

-There also exists a formulation of the third law which approaches the subject by postulating a specific energy behavior: